-- Your mouse, telephone and other accessories should be as close as possible to prevent you having to lean forwards or to the side to reach them.
+- Your mouse, telephone and other accessories (that you use regularly) should be as close as possible to prevent you having to lean forwards or to the side to reach them.

 - Your computer monitor should be positioned directly in front of you, at, or slightly, below eye level (certainly not to the side or above the level of your eyes).